dotnet/csharplang/proposals/params-span.md

 `params` parameters will be marked in metadata with a `System.ParamArrayAttribute` regardless of type.

 ### Overload resolution
-Overload resolution will continue to prefer overloads that are applicable in [_normal form_](../spec/expressions.md#applicable-function-member) rather than [_expanded form_](../spec/expressions.md#applicable-function-member).
+Overload resolution will continue to prefer overloads that are applicable in _normal form_ ([§11.6.4.2](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11642-applicable-function-member)) rather than _expanded form_ ([§11.6.4.2](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11642-applicable-function-member)).

-For overloads that are applicable in _expanded form_, [better function member](../spec/expressions.md#better-function-member) will be updated to prefer `params` types in a specific order:
+For overloads that are applicable in _expanded form_, better function member ([§11.6.4.3](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11643-better-function-member)) will be updated to prefer `params` types in a specific order:

 > When performing this evaluation, if `Mp` or `Mq` is applicable in its expanded form, then `Px` or `Qx` refers to a parameter in the expanded form of the parameter list.
 >